 Source: U.S. Bureau of Census and University of Florida, Bureau of Economic and Business Research (BEBR).
-Forecast: BEBR Bulletin April 2014.
+Forecast: BEBR Bulletin April 2015.

 The state's population is expected to exceed 21 million by 2020.
 In fact, as the graph depicts, all the population centers that the Turnpike serves are expected to grow.
-Central Florida is expected to add the bulk of the increase with approximately 407 thousand by 2020, followed by South Florida and the Tampa region with 391 thousand and 241 thousand, respectively.
+Central and South Florida are expected to add the bulk of the increase with approximately 312 thousand each at both population centers by 2020, followed by the Tampa region with 206 thousand.